top of page

 論語, 雍也第六. 子曰:「誰能出不由戶,何莫由斯道也?」

-In the Analects, Confucius said, “Who can enter or leave a house without using the main door?
-So why do people choose not to walk this path?”
+In the Analects, Confucius said, “Who leaves a house without using the door?
+Then, why not follow this Way?”

 As Confucius suggests, the main door is not just a physical entrance.
 It is a symbol.
 It points to the primary gateway through which our inner life is guided.
 This door represents the proper path human beings are meant to follow, not forced from the outside but entered naturally from within.